-Governor Brown has signed an Executive Order laying the foundation to support 1.5 million zero-emission vehicles (ZEVs) by 2025 and published a ZEV Action Plan.
-As part of its work on electric vehicles, the Energy Commission forecasts ZEV sales and helps to set up a strategic electric vehicle charging network.
+Governor Brown signed an executive order laying the foundation to support 1.5 million zero-emission vehicles (ZEVs) by 2025 and published a ZEV Action Plan.
+As part of its work on electric vehicles, the Energy Commission provides funding for electric vehicle charging infrastructure and guidance on electric vehicle infrastructure deployment.
 More about Plug-in Electric Vehicles.

 Natural gas provides the largest portion of the total in-state capacity and electricity generation in California.
 The installed (nameplate) capacity and generation amounts do not reflect contracted capacity and generational requirements as measured under California's Renewable Portfolio Standard (RPS).
 Installed capacity is the maximum possible output from a generation facility.
 More about Installed Capacity.

 In 2012, electricity supplies from existing coal and petroleum coke plants was about 8 percent of total firm energy requirements to serve California loads.
 Over 90 percent came from out-of-state power plants.
 By 2022, energy from coal is expected to decline to 4.7 percent of California's total firm energy requirements.
 More about Current and Expected Energy from Coal for California.